-Episode 161: Understand how racism expresses itself in the modern workplace and what organisations must do better to address systemic racism and create truly fair and inclusive workplaces and societies.
+Episode 161: How does racism express itself in the modern workplace and what must organisations do to address systemic racism, to create truly fair and inclusive workplaces?

 Racism has no place in our society.
 Businesses must be part of the change we all need, to step up and stamp out prejudice, and to build diverse and supportive cultures of respect and fairness for all.
 The CIPD is developing and curating practical content on this hub to help members and people professionals tackle these challenges — check back regularly for new information and resources.

 Experts, leaders and practitioners tackle the key issues and questions around how to create a safe and inclusive workspace